-- Integration with Alexa and Google Assistant.
+- Integration with Alexa (I have pending to include in this ecosystem an Alexa Echo Dot) and Google Assistant.
 Mandatory holding a Google Mini Home.
 The native application allows third-party applications to be authorized to remotely control the equipment.

 - Individual control of each of the plugs (3) and USB chargers (3).
 That is, you can activate/deactivate the entire power strip, each of the sockets and the three USB chargers.

 - Mechanical activation/deactivation of each of the plugs.
 A plus to eliminate the risk of any problem with the WiFi network connection.